 Mitch Daniels (01:43):

-Well, I suspect you're going to over the next 40 minutes or so, you came here to us from Israel at a young age.
-What brought the family here?
+Well, I suspect you're going to over the next 40 minutes or so.
+You came here to us from Israel at a young age.
+What brought your family here?

-Yeah, my family came to Israel when I was eight years old and it was really economics and a belief in America.
-I would say my father is a kind of American born in the wrong place, you might say, and he started a small business, a construction business in Israel in the 1970s, which was not an ideal time to start a business there.
-They had real inflation, 300% inflation for several years in a row and he found himself having to look for an opportunity and found a home here.
-And I am about as patriotic and American as you can imagine, a lot of immigrants in part because I know that there are other options out there and they're inferior.
-I've really come to love this country and I get to work at a job now where my everyday work is gratitude for America, so I couldn't be happier about it.
+My family came from Israel when I was eight years old, and it was really economics and a belief in America, I would say.
+My father is a kind of American born in the wrong place, you might say.
+He started a small construction business in Israel in the 1970s, which was not an ideal time to start a business there.
+They had real inflation, 300% inflation, for several years in a row.
+He found himself having to look for an opportunity and found a home here.
+I'm about as patriotic an American as you can imagine, like a lot of immigrants, in part because I know that there are other options out there and they're inferior.
+I've really come to love this country, and I get to work at a job now where my everyday work is gratitude for America, so I couldn't be happier about it.

 Mitch Daniels (02:47):

-Yeah, gratitude, certainly a candidate for the greatest of virtues and no one manifests it more often in my experience than those who, like you, have seen alternatives and appreciate what they have.
-So Yuval, a very straightforward, but I thought important distinction.
-You draw in the earliest pages of your book, which comes out of course at a time when Americans of all types are troubled about our polity and about our societal discord and where we're going as a country and you start by drawing a line between hopeful and optimistic and it's an important distinction.
-Why don't you just say a word about that?
+So, Yuval, there’s a very straightforward but important distinction you draw in the earliest pages of your book.
+It comes, of course, at a time when Americans of all types are troubled about our politics, our societal discord, and where we’re going as a country.
+You begin by drawing a line between being hopeful and being optimistic, and it’s an important distinction.
+Why don’t you say a word about that?

 Mitch Daniels (04:46):

-Well, let's hope that, let's hope that by the time we wind up this conversation that you've shown us the ways and means to act in a way that makes that better future, a central premise, maybe the central premise of your book, a line that is so I think felicitous, it might be on its way to cliche status, I hope it is, is that the central problem causing so much discord and so forth today is not that we have forgotten how to agree, but that we've forgotten how to disagree.
+Well, let's hope that by the time we wind up this conversation, that you've shown us the ways and means to act in a way that makes that future better.
+Maybe the central premise of your book, a line that is so, I think, felicitous, it might be on its way to cliche status, I hope it is, is that the central problem causing so much discord and so forth today is not that we have forgotten how to agree, but that we've forgotten how to disagree.
 Like many verities, that's simply said, but it contains a lot of wisdom.
 Would you elaborate on it a little bit?

 Yuval Levin (05:32):